exhibition/public art

 Venue: philomena+ project room, Heinestraße 40, 1020 Vienna

-Lecture by Raed Ibrahim at the Univeristy of Arts Linz: Tuesday, 02.06.2026, 4 pm
+Lecture by Raed Ibrahim: Tuesday, 02.06.2026, 4 pm

-Thursday, 11.06.2026, 6 pm
+Curator’s Tour: Thursday, 11.06.2026, 6 pm

 We were sitting on the sidewalk; and the day felt undecided.
 The smell of flowers is here in front of the door of our space.
 A sparrow hops close, fearless, peck at a crumb that wasn’t there, and tilts its head as if asking what we were waiting for.
 Cars sigh at the corner.
 Someone laughs from a window above.
 The light changes, then changes again.
-When we stand up, our hands are dusty and our minds are quieter.
+When we stand up, our hands are dusty and our minds quiet.

 Marlene Hausegger and Raed Ibrahim’s artistic research is dedicated to stories they encounter in their living and working area.
 They transform these stories into visual elements, which often carry political meanings.